Last Updated on by Dan S

 Storing Data In Shopify

 If you want to store data in Shopify, you can use custom fields known as “Metafields“.
-Since it’s accessible with the liquid template, you can store any information here.
+These are accessible with the Liquid template and can store any additional information beyond Shopify’s standard fields.

-You can add metafields to the following type of resources:
+You can add metafields to the following types of resources:

 Properties Of A Metafield

-Each meta field has certain properties.
+Each metafield has certain properties and components.
 Here they are:

-You can learn more about metafields and endpoints in this Shopify guide.
+You can learn more about metafields, definitions, and the GraphQL Admin API in the official Shopify custom data documentation.

 Create a new model or object

-Finally, you can display this information on the storefront through theme sections and dynamic data.
-There is a great video below which walks you through how to do this:
+There is a great video below which walks you through how to work with metaobjects:

 Other Ways To Add Data